ChetanST/Zomato-Clone/README.md

-Zomato Clone Using HTML and CSS.
+Zomato Clone Using HTML And CSS.

 Previw Below 👇